LuisKolb/sideline/README.md

-This extension
+Sideline
 ==============

 Focus on the narrative you want to tell and show code for data cleaning, exploration, and related tasks only on demand.

 Installation
 -----

 The easiest method of trying out the extension is probably using Docker.
-Execute

-`docker build --tag sideline .`
-`docker run -p 8888:8888 sideline`

-to start the container.
-(Dockerhub image coming soon)

-Installing the extension outside of a Docker container:
+Get it from [DockerHub](https://hub.docker.com/repository/docker/luiskolb/sideline)

+You can also install the extension anywhere manually:

-Ensure Jupyter Notebook is installed (get it from https://jupyter.org/install)
+Ensure Jupyter Notebook is installed (https://jupyter.org/install)

 Execute the following commands: